kurylko/kurylko/README.md

 - **Software:** Figma, Postman, Docker
 - **Other:** Git

-### Intern looking for Business Development activities :briefcase:
+### Intern looking for Frontend Development job :briefcase:
 - :computer: You can reach me on [LinkedIn](https://www.linkedin.com/in/valeriya-kurilko/)